 - Preventable harm dropped from 1.1% to 0%

-The collaborative has continued to pushed for improvement by, for example, developing patient education materials.
+The collaborative has continued to push for improvement by, for example, developing patient education materials.

 How you implement a prevention protocol can determine its success